code-saturne/code_saturne/extras/installer/README.txt

      In this case, specify "no" in the "Usage" and "Install" columns.
 The other elements will be installed in accordance.
 The "Path" column is not used.

-  - to automatically detect some element (especially useful for libxml2 or swig) In this case, specify "auto" in the "Usage".
+  - to automatically detect some element (especially useful for libxml2) In this case, specify "auto" in the "Usage".
 The other elements will be installed in accordance.
 The "Path" and "Install" column are not used.